Rajesh Khanna: Personal life

 In the late 1960s and early 1970s, Khanna fell in love with the then fashion designer and actress Anju Mahendru.
 They were in a relationship for seven years before breaking up.
 Mahendru states that the couple did not speak to each other for 17 years after the break-up.

 Later Khanna – 30 at that time – married the budding actress Dimple Kapadia who was then 16 years old, in March 1973, before Kapadia's debut film Bobby released in September that year.
 Khanna and Kapadia have two daughters from the marriage; Twinkle and Rinke.
 The couple separated in 1982, but never divorced.
 Their relationship later became more amicable and they both were seen together at functions.
 Kapadia also campaigned for Khanna's election and worked in his film Jai Shiv Shankar (1990), although the film never got released.

-In the 1984s, Tina Munim fell in love with Khanna.
+In the 1980s, Tina Munim fell in love with Khanna.
 She had been a fan of Khanna since her school days.
 They appeared in ten films together between 1981 and 1986.
 According to website Bollywood Mantra, Khanna refused the marriage proposal of Tina, as he was sure that Dimple would come back in his life and he did not want to marry her as their marriage would have a bad impact on his daughters.

+Rajesh Khanna was in a long-term, live-in relationship with former actress Anita Advani during his later years, residing with her at his bungalow, 'Aashirwad'.
+Advani claimed she was his "surrogate wife" and lived with him for over a decade until his death in 2012, even as he remained legally married to Dimple Kapadia.

 Khanna's elder daughter Twinkle Khanna, an interior decorator and a former film actress, is married to actor Akshay Kumar, while his younger daughter Rinke Khanna, also a former Hindi film actress, is married to London-based investment banker Samir Saran.